CLIMATE GOALS ADDENDUM 3 (2026)

 FOCUS ON GERMANY

-The first paper, “Climate Goals” Addendum 3 from 2026, focuses on Germany.
+The first paper, “Climate Goals” Addendum 3 (2026 edition) focuses on Germany.

 The survey reveals an extremely interesting international picture.